-We have historically financed our working capital needs, including capital expenditures, with cash flows from operations and borrowings under our bank lines of credit.
-Net cash provided by operating activities totaled approximately \$77.0 million for the year ended December 31, 2011 compared to approximately \$54.0 million for the year ended December 31, 2010.
+Net cash provided by operating activities of \$77.0 million for the year ended December 31, 2011 compared to approximately \$54.0 million for the year ended December 31, 2010.
 The increase in cash provided by operating activities is mainly attributable to a \$19.3 million increase in net earnings after consideration of non-cash items and a \$5.0 million decrease in cash used to fund payables and other assets.
 These sources of cash were offset by a \$1.3 million reduction in cash provided by accounts receivable.
 The decrease in cash used to fund payables and other assets was primarily attributable to increased income taxes payable as current income tax expenses increased by a larger amount than our estimated tax payments.
-The decrease in cash from accounts receivable is largely attributable to the increase in business volumes during the year ended December 31, 2011, resulting in revenues that will not be collected until early 2012.
+The decrease in cash from accounts receivable is largely attributable to the increase in business volumes during the year ended December 31, 2011, resulting in revenues that were not collected until early 2012.

-Net cash used in investing activities was approximately \$19.7 million for the year ended December 31, 2011 compared with approximately \$13.9 million used in investing activities during the year ended December 31, 2010.
-Investing activities during the year ended December 31, 2011 consisted primarily of capital expenditures for new tractors, trailers and vehicles to replace aging units.
-The \$1.3 million of proceeds from disposal of property and equipment is primarily from sales of older vehicles replaced by recent purchases.
+Net cash used in investing activities was approximately \$20.7 million for the year ended December 31, 2012 compared with approximately \$19.7 million used in investing activities during the year ended December 31, 2011.
+Investing activities during the years ended December 31, 2012 and 2011 consisted primarily of capital expenditures for new tractors, trailers and vehicles to replace aging units.
+The \$0.9 million and \$1.3 million of proceeds from disposals of property and equipment for the years ended December 31, 2012 and 2011, respectively, were primarily from sales of older vehicles replaced by the 2012 and 2011 capital expenditures.